What is a Time Server?

 What's the solution?

 Still not working?
-We do have the option to use a time server on our own server.
+We do have the option to use an alternative time server.
 It’s not the best solution, but it works.
-Your supplier can enable this on the gateway page.
+If you would like to try this, please contact your Clever Logger supplier.